florenciairene27/Customer-Segmentation-using-RFM-Analysis-and-Clustering-Algorithms/README.md

 # Conclusion & Recommendation

-Finally, the conclusion of this analysis is that there 4 segment of customers based on their purchasing behaviour.
-These 4 segments and marketing strategy for each of the segment:
+To conclude, this analysis identifies four distinct customer segments based on purchasing behavior.
+Below are the details of each segment and the corresponding marketing strategies tailored to their characteristics:
 - **Cluster 0**: High value and frequent customers, but their last purchase was relatively recent.
   - *Recommendation*: Re-engagement Campaigns